 (Re)union, by Bruxy Cavey.
 In Other Worlds, by John D. Wilson.
-So Shall We Love: Songs of Worship and Faith, by Ali Matthews.
-The Turning Aside: The Kingdom Poets Book of Contemporary Christian Poetry
+So Shall We Love, by Ali Matthews.
+The Turning Aside, by D. S. Martin.
+A Great Reckoning, by Louise Penny.
+Art by Robert McAffee

 (Re)union: The Good News of Jesus for Seekers, Saints and Sinners